mike-herman/writings/create_genie_app.md

 Once you've deployed your app you should be able to access it at [https://gfloserver.fly.dev](https://gfloserver.fly.dev).
 It's live!
 It's on the internet!

 We're getting close.
-The last thing to do is implement a CI/CD pipeline.
+The last thing to do is implement a CI/CD workflow.

 ## Debugging & Troubleshooting